 "This is a place where all students can come and be themselves—free of judgment—and develop into citizen leaders."

 Nancy H. Scott was born in Esmont, a small community in southern Albemarle County near Scottsville.
-She was raised by a single mom (her dad died when he was 37 and Cookie was 5) and moved to the Carytown section of Richmond just before entering school.
-Her family moved back to Albemarle County the summer before she entered high school.
+She was raised by a single mom (her dad died when Cookie was 5) and moved to the Carytown section of Richmond just before entering school.
+Her family moved back to Albemarle County the summer before Cookie entered high school.
 She attended segregated schools until her senior year of high school.
-"I had excellent teachers and guidance counselors in those segregated schools, and they were a significant part of my development," said Scott.
+Cookie recalls, "I had excellent teachers and guidance counselors in those segregated schools, and they were a significant part of my development.”

-The naming of the N.H.
-Scott Center for Diversity and Inclusion refers to a lounge area in the Office of Diversity and Inclusion, which includes a mounted TV, a DVD player, computer space, work space for interns, and resources such as books, magazines and DVDs.
-Fourteen student organizations use the space for meetings and programming.
+The N.H.
+Scott Center for Diversity and Inclusion is an inviting and comfortable lounge area within the Office of Citizen Leadership and Social Justice Education.
+Students will find a large flat-screen, a DVD player, computer space, work space for interns, and resources such as books, magazines, and dvds.
+Various multicultural student organizations use the space for meetings and programming.